 Wasps: What You Need To Know

 Today, it’s all about Wasps: What You Need To Know.
+I have pictures from my new backyard below to help illustrate what you might be up against in your own backyard.
+Yikes!
 Wasps are giant insects with similarities to both bees and ants, although they’re not classified as either because they’re different from both of those insects in other ways.
 The closest relatives to regular wasps are hornets, yellow jackets, and paper wasps.

 These insects can fly at fast speeds!
 It’s not uncommon to see them zipping around at about 25 mph.
 If you’ve ever come in contact with a wasp, there’s a good chance that you were scared of it because of how big it looks and how fast it moves when flying through the air.

-However, there are a lot of things you may not know about wasps.
-Whether you’re dealing with them in your backyard garden or anywhere else around your property, continue reading to learn more about these insects than ever before.
+However, there are many things you may not know about wasps.
+Whether you’re dealing with them in your backyard garden or anywhere else around your property or in the wild, continue reading to learn more about these insects than ever before.

 Wasps: What You Need To Know